toshke/aws-waf-demo-workshop/step2/README.md

 ## Load test your API

-In this step you will be installing Goad, Go-written, AWS Lambda-powered website load testing tool.
+In this step you will be installing goad, Go-written, AWS Lambda-powered website load testing tool.
 Once the tool is installed, you will use it to put some load onto the serverless API endpoint created in previous step.
 As end result, you'll look at some CloudWatch metrics showing the results of load tesing.

-### Install GoAd
+### Install goad

 This tutorial assumes you are running Cloud9 w/Amazon Linux2, however if you are running this tutorial from Mac or Windows, head to [GOAS website for download url](https://goad.io/#install)

-Installing GOAD on Linux (Cloud9) - copy & Paste commands below into your Cloud 9 instance
+Installing goad on Linux (Cloud9) - copy & Paste commands below into your Cloud 9 instance

 ```